ucb-152/lab6/README.md

   <a href="https://www.geeksforgeeks.org/feedforward-neural-network/">Source</a>
 </p>

 A feedforward neural network is a type of neural network where the information flows through the layers in one direction.
-We start with the input layer, which recieves the initial data, with each neuron acting as a feature of the input data.
+We start with the input layer, which receives the initial data, with each neuron acting as a feature of the input data.

 Then, we pass through multiple hidden layers, and each neuron applies a weighted sum of its inputs, often with an added bias, followed by an activation function.
 This calculation is often expressed as a matrix multiplication.
 The input matrix `X` has dimensions `(N, d)`, where `N` is the number of samples (often referred to as the batch size), and `d` is the number of input features.
 Each connection between layers can be represented by a weight matrix `W` and a bias vector `b`.
 The `W` matrix has dimensions `(d, h)`, where `h` is the number of neurons in the hidden layer.
 The bias vector `b` has a length of `h`.